emojifreak/All-Emoji-by-HarfTeX-and-LuaTeX-ja/README.md

-LaTeX files listing all emoji in Unicode 12.1 by lualatex-dev + luaotfload.sty 3.11
+LaTeX files listing all emoji in Unicode 13.0 by lualatex-dev + luaotfload.sty 3.12 in TeXLive 2019 final.

-Compilation of LaTeX sources into PDFs requires the latest versions of Segoe UI Emoji (in Windows), [Noto Color Emoji](https://github.com/googlefonts/noto-emoji) and a [TTF version of Twitter Emoji](https://github.com/mozilla/twemoji-colr), otherwise newer emoji are missing in the generated PDFs.
-Note also that TeXLive 2019 final and TeXLive 2020 include Noto Color Emoji and Twitter Emoji.
+Note that TeXLive 2019 final and TeXLive 2020 include Noto Color Emoji and Twitter Emoji.
+[BXcoloremoji.sty](https://github.com/zr-tex8r/BXcoloremoji) is also needed for compilation.

 One can easily use emoji in a presentation by **LuaLaTeX** like the below.
 LuaLaTeX can handle color fonts with **RawFeature={+colr}**